 Figure 4.4.3-1 Autonomy for different management scope

+4.4.4 Scenarios

+The network autonomy can be implemented for different scenarios, the complexity of network autonomy depends on the detailed scenarios it applied.
+Also it will be more challenge for the telecom system to achieve the network autonomy for full scenarios than for certain scenarios.
+For example, autonomy applicability of network deployment will be more challenge for outdoor combine indoor scenario than only outdoor scenario.

-5 Scenarios
+5 Use cases

-Editor's note: this clause will contain typical scenarios and potential requirements for managing and operating the network and service that need autonomous support.
+Editor's note: this clause will contain typical use cases and potential requirements for managing and operating the network and service that need autonomous support.

-5.1 Fault RCA and recovery scenario example for network autonomy level
+5.1 Fault recovery use case example for network autonomy level

 5.1.1 Introduction

-Fault root cause analysis (RCA) and recovery scenario refers to the entire workflow of network fault management, full autonomy of fault RCA and recovery can help the network operator to reduce OPEX by reducing manual involvement in such tasks and to enhance user experience by reducing the time for network fault recovery.
-However, full autonomy of fault RCA and recovery is a long term goal, it will be beneficial for operator to achieve this goal step by step and have clear view on which typical issues can be addressed by utilizing network autonomy mechanism in corresponding steps.
+Fault recovery use case refers to the entire workflow of network fault management, full autonomy of fault recovery can help the network operator to reduce OPEX by reducing manual involvement in such tasks and to enhance user experience by reducing the time for network fault recovery.
+However, full autonomy of fault recovery is a long term goal, it will be beneficial for operator to achieve this goal step by step and have clear view on which typical issues can be addressed by utilizing network autonomy mechanism in corresponding steps.

 5.1.2 Entire workflow

-The entire close-loop workflow of fault RCA and recovery is as following:
+The entire close-loop workflow of fault recovery is as following:

-- Task A: Fault RCA and recovery intent translation.
-The task which translate the fault RCA and recovery intent to the detailed fault management operations.
+- Task A: Fault recovery intent translation.
+The task which translate the fault recovery intent to the detailed fault management operations.

-NOTE: the examples of fault RCA and recovery intent are alarm compression rate increasing, fault recovery response time reducing, etc.
+NOTE: the examples of fault recovery intent are alarm compression rate increasing, fault recovery response time reducing, etc.

 - Task B: Fault related information collection.
 The task which collect the alarm information and other fault related information (e.g. performance information and configuration information etc.).